-Laura Graham is an attorney, currently working for the non-profit Community Immigration Law Center (CILC) in Madison, where she represents detained individuals in deportation proceedings.
-Previously, she worked for over four years for Wisconsin Supreme Court Justice Ann Walsh Bradley.
-Before going to law school, she was a Peace Corps volunteer in Honduras and El Salvador, an AmeriCorps volunteer on the Hopi reservation in Arizona, and worked for the Americas Division of Human Rights Watch in Washington D.C.
+Laura is the Secretary of the WCCN Board of Directors.
+Laura is an attorney, currently working for the non-profit Community Immigration Law Center (CILC) in Madison, where she represents detained individuals in deportation proceedings.
+Previously, she worked for Wisconsin Supreme Court Justice Ann Walsh Bradley.
+Before going to law school, she was a Peace Corps volunteer in Honduras and El Salvador, and AmeriCorps volunteer on the Hopi reservation in Arizona, and worked for the Americas Division of Human Rights Watch in Washington, D.C.
 She obtained a B.A. from the University of California-Berkeley, an M.A. in International Relations from the Universidad del Salvador (Buenos Aires) as a Rotary PeaceFellow, and a J.D. from the University of Wisconsin Law School.
-Laura speaks Spanish and has lived, worked, and studied in Central and South America for over five years before moving to Wisconsin.
+Laura speaks Spanish and has lived, worked, and studied in Central and South America for over five years.

 Sue Lloyd (Emeritus)